A Guide to Contract Manufacturing in Vietnam

 Vietnam’s population of nearly 100 million people is young, tech-savvy, and increasingly skilled.
 Over 70% are under the age of 40, and the government continues to invest in vocational training and STEM education to build industrial capabilities.

-Politically, in recent history, Vietnam has been one of the most stable countries in Asia.
-The government has also delivered consistent pro-business policies, industrial zone incentives, and a centralized push to develop the manufacturing sector.
+In recent history, Vietnam has also been one of the most politically stable countries in Asia.
+Moreover, the government has consistently delivered pro-business policies, industrial zone incentives, and a centralized push to develop the manufacturing sector.

 Diversification Benefits for Global Supply Chains

-The “China + 1” strategy, where businesses maintain production in China but diversify to another country, has made Vietnam a top choice.
-Here’s why:
+The “China + 1” strategy, where businesses maintain production in China but diversify to another country, has made Vietnam a top choice for a second locale.
+This is due to its:

 - Similar time zone to key sourcing hubs in East Asia